tormi/WunderWay/working-at-wunderkraut/communicating/wundertalks-faq.md

 ### Who can participate?

 Anyone who works at Wunderkraut.
 You don’t need to be an expert, you just need to have something to share.
+If you work from another company and you want to present something that would be relevant for us, please send an e-mail to florian.loretan@wunderkraut.com.

 ### I’d like to participate, where do I sign up?